-National Grid's distribution overhead system consists of structures supporting circuits energized at voltages of up to 15kV.
-This system spans close to 32,000 miles and is made up of approximately 1,217,184 utility poles.
+Niagara Mohawk's distribution overhead system consists of structures supporting circuits energized at voltages of up to 15kV and spans close to 32,000 miles.
 Stray voltage testing of the distribution system is currently performed by contractors.
 Facility inspections of the distribution system are currently performed by the Company's internal workforce.